Arwawegdan/JWT-Authentication-Authorization/README.md

 Run Entity Framework migrations to create the necessary database schema.

 Start the application.
-Utilize the provided endpoints for user registration, login, email verification, and user information retrieval.
+Utilize the provided endpoints for user registration, login, email verification, and user information retrieval

 Endpoints
 POST /api/SeedUserRoles: Seed user roles in the database.
 POST /api/RegisterAspUser: Register a new user with ASP.NET Identity.